josegcpa/josegpca.github.io/about.md

 * [Z G A](files/zga.md) - my "artistic" (if you can call it that) moniker.
 I do mostly electronic with no particular focus on subgenre, but I mostly do IDM (hate the term), industrial and/or hip-hop.
 I will soon be doing some releases, both solo and featuring colaborations (with DEL and SPASM).
 Follow me on [Facebook](https://www.facebook.com/ZGAZGAZGA/) to be the first to know when they are released

-# Follow me

-I am pretty much everywhere, but one of the best places to catch me is on [Twitter](https://twitter.com/zga_aaa).